 Jude Deveraux was born in Fairdale, Kentucky, the eldest of a family of three girls and one boy.
 After earning a degree in art from Murray State University and studying teaching at the University of New Mexico, she taught fifth grade in Santa Fe, New Mexico.
-She left when her first book, The Land of Enchantment, was accepted for publication by Avon books.
+She left when her first book, The Enchanted Land, was accepted for publication by Avon books.

 Jude’s exhaustive research on every aspect of her books has made for a rich and detailed background for each of her novels.
 Her stories are adventurous, funny, and at times heartwarming.
 Jude has had over thirty books on the New York Times Bestsellers List, over 60 million copies in print, and has been translated into 18 languages.